apache/tvm/docs/dev/relay_add_op.rst

 ===========================

-In this document we will go over the steps needed to register a new TVM operator in relay using this PR which adds a `cumulative product`_ operation as an example.
+In this document we will go over the steps needed to register a new TVM operator in Relay.
+We will be following this PR which adds a `cumulative product`_ operation as an example.
 The PR itself builds upon another PR which adds a `cumulative sum`_ operation.

 .. _cumulative product: https://github.com/apache/tvm/pull/7722